 What's more, you'll have an amazing time sharing your love for gaming, makeup, or daily lifestyle vlogs.
 Get in on this side business idea and start cashing in on the creator economy.

-7. Transcribing and Translating
+7. Transcribing and translating

 Your fluency in another language or your lightning-fast typing skills can literally pay off.